Alexis, Landgrave of Hesse-Philippsthal-Barchfeld: Life

 Alexis was a son of the Landgrave Charles of Hesse-Philippsthal-Barchfeld (1784-1854) from his second marriage to Sophie (1794-1873), the daughter of Louis William Geldricus Ernest, Prince of Bentheim and Steinfurt.
 He succeeded his father in 1854 as Landgrave of Hesse-Philippsthal-Barchfeld.

 Alexis was a Prussian General of the Cavalry à la suite.
 From 1866, he was a member of the Prussian House of Lords and a Knight of the Prussian Order of the Black Eagle.

 Prussia annexed the Electorate of Hesse, including Hesse-Philippsthal-Barchfeld, in 1866.
 From 1880, Alexis and Ernest of Hesse-Philippsthal together received, as heirs of the Landgraves of Philippsthal, a pension of 300 000 Mark from the Electorate of Hesse Trust Fund.
 They were also given three castles: the City Castle in Hanau, Rotenburg Castle and Schönfeld Castle in Kassel.

-On 17 June 1854, Alexis married at Charlottenburg Palace to Louise (1829-1901), the daughter of Prince Charles of Prussia.
+On 17 June 1854, Alexis married at Charlottenburg Palace to Princess Louise of Prussia (1829-1901), the elder daughter of Prince Charles of Prussia and his wife, Princess Marie of Saxe-Weimar-Eisenach.
 The marriage remained childless and ended with a divorce on 6 March 1861.

+Death

-Alexis died on 16 August 1905.
+Wilhelm died on 16 August 1905 in Herleshausen, Hesse, Germany.
 He was succeeded as titular Landgrave of Hesse-Philippsthal-Barchfeld by his nephew Chlodwig (1876-1954), the son of his brother William (1831-1890).